 Soak the beans overnight or use a quick-soak method*.
 Drain the beans and put them into a pressure cooker, crockpot, or large chili pot.
 Add the vegetable broth (5 cups for pressure cooking, 6 for crockpot and stove) and all ingredients through chili powder.
 Begin heating over high heat.

-Spray a non-stick skillet with canola oil and heat it.
-Once it’s hot, add the chopped onion.
-Cook, stirring and scraping the bottom of the skillet, until onion is golden brown.
+Heat a non-stick skillet.
+Once it's hot, add the chopped onion.
+Cook, stirring and scraping the bottom of the skillet, until onion is golden brown, adding a tablespoon of water if necessary to keep it from sticking.
 (Tip: Add a couple of pinches of baking soda to speed up the caramelization.)
 Add the onion to the beans.

 For pressure cooking: Seal the cooker and bring to high pressure.
 Reduce heat and cook for 10 minutes at high pressure.
 Remove from heat and allow pressure to come down naturally.
 Check to make sure beans are soft, and if they aren't, return to high pressure for another minute.
 Once the beans are soft, add the salt and tomatoes and taste for seasoning.
 If necessary, add more cumin, pepper, and chili powder.
 Simmer over low heat for at least 20 minutes.
 Just before serving, add masa harina; stir well and simmer for at least 5 minutes to thicken.